ctron/dentrassi.de/content/blog/2014/02/12/2014-02-12-eclipse-scada-website.md

     - Uncategorized
 ---

-Finally we had the time to complete the [Eclipse SCADA Website](http://www.eclipse.org/eclipsescada).
+Finally, we had the time to complete the [Eclipse SCADA Website](http://www.eclipse.org/eclipsescada).
 There is still a lot missing, but I think it is a good start.

 <!-- more -->